ClearType: ClearType in GDI

 ClearType can be globally enabled or disabled for GDI applications.
 A control panel applet is available to let the users tune the GDI ClearType settings.
 The GDI implementation of ClearType does not support sub-pixel positioning.

 ClearType tuning

-Some versions of Microsoft Windows, as supplied, allow ClearType to be turned on or off, with no adjustment; other versions allow tuning of the ClearType parameters.
+Windows XP, as supplied, allow ClearType to be turned on or off, with no adjustment; Windows 7 and later allow tuning of the ClearType parameters in Control Panel.
 A Microsoft ClearType tuner utility is available for free download for Windows versions lacking this facility.
 If ClearType is disabled in the operating system, applications with their own ClearType controls can still support it.
 Microsoft Reader (for e-books) has its own ClearType tuner.

 ClearType in WPF

 All text in Windows Presentation Foundation is anti-aliased and rendered using ClearType.
 There are separate ClearType registry settings for GDI and WPF applications, but by default the WPF entries are absent, and the GDI values are used in their absence.
 WPF registry entries can be tuned using the instructions from the MSDN WPF Text Blog.

 ClearType in WPF supports sub-pixel positioning, natural advance widths, Y-direction anti-aliasing and hardware acceleration.
 WPF supports aggressive caching of pre-rendered ClearType text in video memory.
 The extent to which this is supported is dependent on the video card.
 DirectX 10 cards will be able to cache the font glyphs in video memory, then perform the composition (assembling of character glyphs in the correct order, with the correct spacing), alpha blending (application of anti-aliasing), and RGB blending (ClearType's sub-pixel color calculations), entirely in hardware.
 This means that only the original glyphs need to be stored in video memory once per font (Microsoft estimates that this would require 2 MB of video memory per font), and other operations such as the display of anti-aliased text on top of other graphics – including video – can also be done with no computation effort on the part of the CPU.
 DirectX 9 cards will only be able to cache the alpha-blended glyphs in memory, thus requiring the CPU to handle glyph composition and alpha-blending before passing this to the video card.
 Caching these partially rendered glyphs requires significantly more memory (Microsoft estimates 5 MB per process).
 Cards that don't support DirectX 9 have no hardware-accelerated text rendering capabilities.